 Belgium is more than EU institutions and Manneken Pis.
 Sandy from ‘S Marks The Spots’ lists 10 things about Belgium to test your knowledge.

 Have you ever tested yourself on how much you know about Belgium?
-Belgium is often mistaken as being boring or just known for hosting the European institutions, but this small yet wonderful country is much more than that.
+Many see Belgium as being boring or the home of European politics.
+But this small yet wonderful country is much more than that.

 1. Belgium holds the Guinness World Record for having no government